 Rapid changes in speed of fast-flowing tidewater glaciers, outlet glaciers, and ice streams observed over the past decade create an urgency to understand their dynamics.
-Predicting responses of glaciers and ice sheets to future possible environmental change requires models that incorporate realistic ice dynamics (Alley and Joughin, 2012).
+For example, since the 1990s, satellites have shown accelerating ice-loss in the glacier basins that drain more than one-third of West Antarctica into the Amundsen Sea.
+The rate of ice-loss has doubled in the last six years and now accounts for a significant fraction of global sea-level rise.
+Numerical model simulations have identified Thwaites Glacier as having the greatest potential, of Antarctic glaciers and ice streams, for contributing to future ice loss and consequent sea level rise on time scales of concern for human communities.
+However there is considerable uncertainty in the projections, and reducing uncertainty in the projected contribution of Thwaites Glacier to sea level rise requires substantial and coordinated collaborations involving a multidisciplinary, international scientific community.
+The Ross Sea Sector of the Antarctic Ice Sheet, with its spatially diverse and changing natural environment, can facilitate process studies through field sampling and data which will be used in evaluating the current state of the ice sheet, quantifying the glaciological and oceanographic processes that may play a role in rapid decay of the ice sheet, and interpreting past ice sheet changes from subglacial and ice-proximal geologic records to understand ice sheet sensitivity to climate forcing on different timescales.
+In general, predicting responses of glaciers and ice sheets to future possible environmental change requires models that incorporate realistic ice dynamics (Alley and Joughin, 2012).
 Measurements and observations of present-day conditions are needed to develop and validate such models.
 Properties of the ice and the ice-bed interface exert strong control on the flow of glaciers and ice sheets.
 Instruments deployed down boreholes drilled to the bed are needed to collect basic data concerning the spatial and temporal distribution of ice properties, sediments, and subglacial hydrology.

 Another approach to understand future icesheet response to local and global climate is to reconstruct its history.
-Histories of ice dynamics (thinning and divide location) and climate (accumulation and temperature) can be inferred from observations from ice cores and boreholes near ice divides.
-Ice core and bore hole data including depth-profiles of age, layer thickness, temperature, ice fabric, and bubble density all provide constraints for ice flow models.
+Histories of ice dynamics (thinning and divide location) and climate (accumulation and temperature) can be inferred from observations from ice cores and boreholes near ice divides, and also from subglacial geological and sedimentary records.
+Ice core and bore hole data - including depth-profiles of age, layer thickness, temperature, ice fabric, and bubble density all provide constraints for ice flow models.
 For example, the depth-age relationship contains information about past accumulation and past thinning; a thin annual layer at depth could imply either low accumulation in the past or ice sheet thinning (Waddington et al., 2005; Price et al., 2007).
-Radar-detected layers can also be used to infer the flow history of glaciers and ice sheets and the history contained in the layers is much richer if their age is known (Waddington et al., 2007, Dahl-Jensen et al. 2013); ice cores can be used to date intersecting radar layers.
-The high quality radio echo sounding data from the Center for Remote Sensins of Ice Sheets (CReSIS) and Operation IceBridge both in Antarctica and Greenland make it possible to detect internal layers reaching to the bedrock.
+Radardetected layers can also be used to infer the flow history of glaciers and ice sheets and the history contained in the layers is much richer if their age is known (Waddington et al., 2007, Dahl-Jensen et al. 2013); ice cores can be used to date intersecting radar layers.
+The high quality radio echo sounding data from the Center for Remote Sensing of Ice Sheets (CReSIS) and Operation IceBridge both in Antarctica and Greenland make it possible to detect internal layers reaching to the bedrock.
 Disturbances, folding and larger structures are observed that strongly influence the local ice dynamics and point towards the need for more complex and anisotropic ice deformation relations.